Subham-Maity/prisma-the-ultimate-resource/README.md

 )
 ```

 > Paste the provided code into `script.ts`.
 This code creates an async function called `main` and catches any errors.
-At the end, it disconnects from the Prisma database.
+In the end, it disconnects from the Prisma database.
 This is not required but is good practice.
 Inside `main`, we can write our Prisma code.
 Using async/await makes it easier to work with Prisma since most of its operations are asynchronous."

 ## Send queries to your Database 🚀